Conformation Training for Show Dogs

 Not a newcomer?
 Maybe you are a long-time owner or breeder but you are having trouble with a new dog or want to learn new methods.
 Come see us!
 Your expertise on the breed and our knowledge of behavior will make a great team for maximizing your success!

-Private lessons are 60-minutes in length and can be scheduled virtually over zoom or in-person at local parks.
+Private lessons are 60-minutes in length and can be scheduled virtually over zoom or in-person at local parks around the Atlanta and North Atlanta Area.
 Sessions can be purchased individually at $130 or in a package of 5 for $500.
 Each private lesson includes a recap email to help you remember all we discussed.

 Trainer Chelsea and her dog Lennon picking up an Owner Handled Group First in Perry, GA at the Winter Wonderland Cluster.